inavazu/boilerplate-ts-node-postgres/README.md

 ### Models
 - A model composes of an interface and a class.
 The interface is named with the suffix _Schema_, and represents the data with the column names in the DB.
 The class is the model managed by the BE.
 The class has a constructor expecting its corresponding _schema interface_
-- Provided file **postal_codes.csv** has 2 types of line breaks, windows and unix.
-Had to run dos2unix to be able to run it with /copy

 ### Repositories
 - All repositories extend from PostgresClient, responsable for converting the structure obtained from the DB to the model class.